zhijun-gu/sublime-evernote/README.md

 When the current view is associated with an Evernote note (maybe because you just sent it to Evernote or because it is an opened note) you can update the note with this command.
 The [metadata](#metadata) will be updated according to the metadata block and attachments stored in the original Evernote note will be left alone.

+### Attach to Note

+`Command Palette` > `Evernote: Attach current file to a note`

+This will open a panel from which you can select a notebook and a note in it.
+The currently opened file will then be attached to the selected note.
+Existing attachments of the selected note will remain untouched.

 ## Metadata